Spain's bad bank swerves critical questions

 In other instances of bad banks, such as Ireland‘s, loans were valued individually before transfer, but in Spain’s case, it is assigning value to portfolios of loans because of the sheer volume and range of assets involved.

-“It’s a proposition that makes little sense; you would be investing blindly,” said Manuel Anguita from Aguila Capital, which brokers deals between banks selling assets and investors.
+“It’s a proposition that makes little sense; you would be investing blindly,” said Manuel Anguita from Aguila, which brokers deals between banks selling assets and investors.

 The rush also led to confusion over the valuations.
 Some top Spanish bankers and advisers involved in the bailout were caught off-guard by a gap between how Spain planned to value those assets and the valuations the European Commission said it would use last week, which imply steeper discounts, said two sources involved in the bad bank negotiations.